 Capitol, directly or indirectly, sent the band back to the drawing board for a more glam metal image.
 The band’s stage show was choreographed and included rolls and dives off the PA system.
-Nevertheless, or because of this fact, Helix had a hit single with the song Heavy Metal Love at this time.
-The makeover does not work out and by 1990 Helix is back on an independent.
+Nevertheless, or because of this fact, Helix had a hit single with the aforementioned song Heavy Metal Love at this time.
+The makeover did not work out and by 1990 Helix was back on an independent act.
 The band also released a sampler on the local Maximum Records, which also counted Anvil as a member of its roster.
 Back For Another Taste was supported with a tour with Ian Gillan.

-Paul Hackman was killed on the road in Western Canada whilst on tour in 1992.
+Paul Hackman was killed on the road near Vancouver in Western Canada whilst on tour in 1992.
 It's A Business Doing Pleasure was meant as a Vollmer solo record at first and became a Helix record dedicated to Hackman.
 Greg Fraser joined for It's A Business Doing Pleasure.
 Business was extremely slow, however, and the band called it a day.
-Vollmer became a vocal coach and various band members became studio musicans.
+Vollmer became a vocal coach and various band members became studio musicians.
 Half-Alive was a collection of live and studio songs largely culled and released by Vollmer and the band.
 The original line-up got together in 1999 long enough to record three new tracks for an up-coming compilation CD of the band.
 A video was also promised.
 Vollmer and Gray collected a number of guest musicians and toured across Canada at the turn of the century.
 The band also released a DVD sampler.

 Helix was preparing a new studio album and a thirtieth anniversary video in 2003.
-Helix released a new studio CD called The Power Of Rock And Roll through Capital Records/EMI in September of 2007.
+The band released a new studio CD called The Power Of Rock And Roll through Capital Records/EMI in September of 2007.
 The band was singer Brian Vollmer, Jeff Fountain (bass), Steve Georgakopoulos (lead Guitar) and Rob MacEachern (drums).
 Helix was rehearsing for a new 2009 album due through AOR Heaven.
 The band was singer Brian Vollmer, guitarists Brent Doerner and Jim Lawson, bassist Sean Kelly and drummer Rob MacEachern.
-Helix announced Vagabond Bones as the title for its next album, which is due in the winter of 2010 through AOR Heaven.
+Helix announced Vagabond Bones as the title for its next album, which was due in the winter of 2010 through AOR Heaven.
 Helix released its new album, Vagabond Bones, on November 17th of 2009 through Universal Music in Canada.
 Singer Brian Vollmer and new guitarist Sean Kelly (Crash Kelly/Nelly Furtado) wrote the album.
 Select Canadian dates were planned for November.
 Toronto's Helix signed a deal with EMI Canada for the release of its acoustic album, Smash Hits Unplugged.
-The songs That Day is Gonna Come and Dream On were released as singles in January of 2011.
+The songs That Day Is Gonna Come and Dream On were released as singles in January of 2011.
 Helix was being filmed for the pilot of a reality-TV show called Vagabond Bones in early 2011.
 Helix was tentatively planning to release a compilation album that autumn featuring five new songs plus tracks from the most recent three CDs, When Pigs Fly (Vollmer’s solo record from 1999), Vagabond Bones, and Power Of Rock And Roll.
 The band had already issued an acoustic album, Smash Hits Unplugged, in January.
 In June of 2012 guitarist Brent Doerner left Helix.
 He would play with the band in Toronto on September 28th and on September 29th in Stratford.
 Canadian hard rock band Helix picked Bastard Of The Blues as the title for its next album, which was tentatively due in March of 2014.
 According to singer Brian Vollmer, "The CD will follow in the vein of Vagabond Bones" album.
 The album featured a new line-up aside from Vollmer of course.
 Drummer Greg "Fritz" Hinz was placed in a medically induced coma by the ambulance orderlies in late 2018 after fracturing his skull during a fall from the roof of his house where he was conducting minor repairs.
 The band’s immediate shows went on with Jamie Constant of Syre.
 Hinz would re-join the band for Canadian concerts in June.
 The band’s song Heavy Metal Love was to be featured on the white trash serial Trailer Park Boys’ movie, but that was nixed by EMI since the release was on Universal.
 Old School was a bunch of old tracks that were polished and released by Helix.
 The tapes were stored in Vollmer’s basement.
 The band was Vollmer, bassist Daryl Gray and drummer Greg Fritz, as well as guitarist Chris Julke.
 Original guitarist from 1974 Ron Watson, who was replaced by Brent Doerner, died in 2019.
 Eat Sleep Rock was a 2020 compilation.
 Original keyboardist Don Simmons died in 2021.
 He was in the band in the 1970s.
 He and singer Brian Vollmer were in a school band called Homegrown.
 Helix and Killer Dwarfs played a show together in Edmonton in 2022.
 Early 2000s’ Helix and Tim E. & The Yes Men guitarist Daniel Fawcett was found murdered in London, Canada in a park on November 6th 2022.
 He was 52.
 A pair of known criminals Craig Allen and Allana Lebars were apprehended later and charged in connection with the murder.